 Nonsteroidal anti-inflammatory drugs (NSAID) — when these drugs are administered with Plavix, the risk of gastrointestinal bleeding is increased.

 Warfarin — when Plavix, an anti-coagulant, is taken with warfarin, another blood thinner, there is an increased risk of bleeding.

 Omeprazole — drugs such as Prilosec (omeprazole) and Nexium (esomeprazole) can reduce the effectiveness of Plavix’s anti-clotting effects.
 This reaction puts patients who rely on the blood-thinning properties of Plavix to prevent potentially deadly blood clots from occurring.

 In 2010, the United States Food and Drug Administration added a black box warning on Plavix’s label warning of the risk posed to poor metabolizers of Plavix.
 According to the FDA, some people do not effectively metabolize clopidogrel, which means they may not receive the full blood-thinning benefits of heart medication.

 The FDA urges physicians to consider alternative anti-platelet medications or different dosing strategies to address this issue if it arises.
 In order for Plavix to work, certain enzymes in the liver must convert the drug to its active form.
 In these patients, Plavix is less effective and is unable to properly prevent heart attacks, stroke, and cardiovascular death.

 Plavix Injuries and When to Contact an Attorney

 Contact a physician immediately if you are taking Plavix and experience any of the serious symptoms listed above.
 Plavix can cause serious and potentially deadly side effects.
-Our experienced pharmaceutical drug injury lawyers are available to hear your claim 24/7, nights and weekends.
+Our experienced Plavix lawyers are available to hear your claim 24/7, nights and weekends.
 We have the resources and experience to take on the pharmaceutical giants.
 Let us help you recover the compensation you deserve for your pain and suffering.